Do I Need Medicare Supplemental Insurance?

 What if you don’t enroll during the enrollment window?

+You can always purchase a supplement product outside the enrollment window, but you could be denied coverage because of health issues.
+You will also be subject to higher premiums based on your health.
 It is critical to purchase a policy during this window.
 The benefits outweigh the risks of waiting.

 Can You be Denied Medicare Supplemental Insurance?